rofiqahmad22/schedule-project/README.md

    - [13, 10, 20...]
 3. Find the highest value/number in that new array.
 Can be more than one value.
    - Save the indexes = wednesday & friday = index 3 & 5
-4. Get the day object with that index
+4. Get and save the day objects with that indexes
-   - array[5]
+   - array[3] & array[5]
      -> Friday is the busiest day
+5. Display all the busiest days

 ### Kegiatan apa yang paling banyak dilakukan pada hari itu?